WE ARE GRATEFUL TO THE UNDERWRITERS WHO HAVE PROVIDED SUPPORT FOR DRESSING DOWNTON AT THE HISTORY MUSEUM

 $13 Youth (6-17)

 Elegant afternoon teas are offered on a variety of dates while Dressing Downton is on view at The History Museum.
 Enjoy savories, sweets, and classic tea at these special events taking place in the Carriage House of the Oliver Mansion.
 You will be seated at round tables of eight, each decorated in the exquisite style of an English high tea.
 Guests are welcome to dress in the style of Dressing Downton.
 Teas begin at 2:00 p.m.
 Tea tickets are $50.
 No reservations are needed for the exhibit if reservations are made for the Tea, as Tea tickets include admission to the Dressing Downton exhibit for the 3:00 p.m. time slot.
 The dates for Teas are listed below.
 CLICK HERE to purchase Tea tickets.

 Tours of the elegant 38-room Oliver Mansion are offered daily.
-At 11 am, 1 pm, and 2 pm Monday-Saturday, tours of the entire historic house are available.
-During the time of Dressing Downton, additional first-floor tours take place at 11:30 am, 12 noon, 12:30 pm, 1:30 pm, 2:30 pm, and 3 pm.
+At 11 am, 1 pm, and 2 pm Monday-Saturday, 1 pm, and 2:30 pm Sundays, tours of the entire historic house are available.
 All tours are limited and offered on a space-available basis.